 My name is Patrick S. Barrett.
 I do mostly software stuff these days, if I have a choice it probably gets written in Rust or Lua.

-My day job has been taking up most of my life lately, though I have a few projects that straddle the
+My last job had been taking up most of my life and my personal projects bore much of the brunt of

-written on plain LuaSockets without modification, just pulling the code in with
+code written on plain LuaSockets without modification, just pulling the code in with